Easy Tempeh Recipes

 Although, I will miss the long summer days, my sunny perennial garden and a swim, I am thankful for cooler weather, the beautiful red, orange and yellow of fall leaves and new ingredients coming from the farmers’ markets.
 Stay tuned for more warm and cozy dishes coming up on Vine Ripe Nutrition and check out some of the fall recipes already up and ready to make!

 As an Asheville registered dietitian nutritionist, I love sharing recipe and menu ideas with clients, family and friends.
 I am so glad that you came by to see what’s cooking and come back soon for more ideas!
-If you would like to check out more tempeh recipes, you might enjoy this post.
+If you would like to check out more recipes for tempeh, you might enjoy this post.

 Here is an additional tempeh sheet pan meal idea that I thought that you would enjoy also!

 I hope that these Avocado Tempeh Tartines inspire you to get out your cookie sheet and get creative to the world of “sheet pan meals”.
-I hope these tartines are just the beginning and you will try some additional recipe ideas from my friends with Recipe Redux.
-Check out the link below!
+I hope these tartines are just the beginning and you will try some additional sheet pan recipe ideas.